anyarcherty/Leetcode/python.md

     ```

-11. Set add and list append
+11. set add and list append

     `set.add()` is far `fast` than `lst.append()`